ionic-team/stencil-site/versioned_docs/version-v2/components/styling.md

 - __Initialization:__ Style modes must be defined at the start of the component lifecycle and cannot be changed thereafter.
 - __Usage Requirement:__ A style mode must be set to ensure the component loads with styles.
 Without specifying a style mode, the component will not apply any styles.
+- __Input Validation:__ Verify a style mode is supported by a component you are setting it for.
+Setting an un-supported style mode keeps the component unstyled.
 - __Querying Style Mode:__ To check the current style mode and e.g. provide different functionality based on the mode, use the `getMode` function:

 ```ts